They left from Natal – three young Brazilians and a French delivery skipper, aboard a British-flagged schooner.

 On the 24th July the boat left Natal, bound for the Azores – but less than 24 hours later she had to turn back after the engine caught fire.
 This disaster also revealed something quite unexpected about the delivery skipper provided by the Dutch company: According to Daniel, this man didn’t know how to sail!
 He and Rodrigo brought the yacht back into harbour.

 When he was informed of the latest developments, Fox sacked the skipper and returned to Natal.
 He repaired the engine.
 He also suggested that the guys should find another crew member, so that the watch-keeping would be easier – and so Rodrigo invited a family friend.
 43 year old Daniel Dantas (no relation to Rodrigo) had no sailing experience but he had always wanted to cross an ocean.
 He joined the boat on 27th July.
 The men assumed that Fox would now sail the boat with them, but at the last minute he announced that he had found another professional skipper.
-The owner of the marina in Salvador had given him the name of a Frenchman called Olivier Thomas who lived in Brazil.
+The owner of the marina near Salvador, where he had kept the boat, had given him the name of a Frenchman called Olivier Thomas who lived in Brazil.

 Olivier Thomas sent an e-mail back, explaining that if Fox wanted him to skipper the boat he would have to provide not just the delivery fee but also two airfares (from France to Brazil, twice-over).
 He also informed his would-be employer that the going rate for the trip was around 8,000 Euros.
 When Fox agreed to the price, the yachtsman invited his father to join him in the venture; but the elder Monsieur Thomas was already busy.